CRM systems are known to fuel explosive business growth. Businesses of all sizes are turning to them to help achieve even greater levels of success.

-As organizations are continuously working towards becoming more efficient, businesses can pick a CRM solution within their budget.
-From monthly to yearly subscription, software vendors offer a variety of affordable solutions.
+Furthermore, since organizations are continuously working towards becoming more efficient, they should pick a CRM solution that is within their budgets.
+From a monthly to a yearly subscription, software vendors offer a variety of affordable solutions.

 The bottom line is that organizations have to determine what works best for their business instead of letting a CRM vendor decide their fate.

-SugarCRM provided Corona with a solution that is customized for their system.
-As a result, Corona was able to improve the flow of information across different departments, resulting in higher level of business growth and productivity.
+SugarCRM provided Corona with a solution that was customized for their system.
+As a result, Corona was able to improve the flow of information across different departments, resulting in a higher level of business growth and productivity.

-This is why no matter how much you save with off-the-shelf software, if you have a unique business with requirements to match, you need a CRM solution that is equally unique and effective.
-It should accommodate the diverse nature of your business needs and requirement.
+This is why no matter how much you save with off-the-shelf software, if you have a unique business with requirements to match, you need a CRM solution that can be customized to be equally unique and effective.
+It should accommodate the diverse nature of your business needs and requirements.